dirleiro/phone-use-mental-health-capstone/README.md

 * Likes_Received_Per_Day: Daily likes received (5-110).
 * Comments_Received_Per_Day: Daily comments received (2-40).
 * Messages_Sent_Per_Day: Daily messages sent (8-50).
-* Dominant_Emotion: The user’s self-reported primary emotion (Happiness, Anger, Anxiety, Sadness, Neutral, Boredom).
+* Dominant_Emotion: The user’s self-reported primary emotion (Sadness, Anger, Anxiety, Boredom, Neutral, Hapiness).

-This dataset’s mix of quantitative usage metrics and qualitative emotional outcomes directly supports MindSpace’s goal of exploring social media’s impact on emotional well-being.
+This dataset’s mix of quantitative usage metrics and qualitative emotional outcomes directly supports MindSpace’s goal of linking usage to emotions.

-The dataset is provided in three CSV files — train.csv (1,000 rows), test.csv, and val.csv — designed for training, testing, and validation.
-For the purpose of this analysis, I’ll use train.csv.

-Regarding credibility, the dataset is hosted on Kaggle, a trusted data science platform.
-The dataset was meticulously crafted by Emirhan Bulut to simulate survey responses where users reported daily usage and emotions.
-While this design suits my educational capstone, its synthetic nature and lack of real-world collection details limit its authenticity.
-Potential biases include self-reported emotions (subjective accuracy), a narrow age range (21-35), and uneven platform representation (e.g, more Instagram users), which I’ll consider during analysis.
+Hosted on Kaggle, the dataset is credible for educational purposes, but its synthetic nature and lack of real-world collection details limit authenticity.
+Biases include subjective self-reported emotions, a narrow 21-35 age range (excluding older/younger users), and uneven platform representation (e.g., Instagram’s prominence), which may skew emotional trends.
 # Stage 3: Process
-For this process, I'll use **Excel** for initial exploration and basic cleaning due to its accessibility and familiarity.
-Moreover, it is efficient for handling 1,000 rows.
+I used Excel for cleaning due to its accessibility, familiarity, and efficiency for 1,000 rows, though larger datasets might require R or SQL.
+Steps:

-Before cleaning, I am familiarizing myself with the data to find any inconsistencies.
+**Steps**

+* *Remove Extraneous Text Row*: During initial inspection, I identified text in row 1285 (beyond the intended 1,000 data rows) that appeared to be extraneous or erroneous, such as metadata or a data entry mistake.
+To prevent this from disrupting subsequent analysis, I selected row 1285, deleted it entirely using Excel’s ‘Delete Row’ function (right-click > Delete), and verified that the dataset retained only the 1,000 valid records.
+This step ensured no non-data elements interfered with cleaning or analysis.

 ![image](https://github.com/user-attachments/assets/86f2a85c-0dfb-4a22-8d52-da92c6f0eeb1)

-* There's text in row 1285 which should be deleted before our next step so that the dataset doesn't get messed up.
-* There are blank rows between each populated row.
-I am selecting columns A to J and then I am using the quick keys (Ctrl + G) to open the Go To tab.
-I click Special, select Blanks and click ok.
-All the blank cells are now selected.
-Right click, delete, shift cells up and all the blank spaces are gone.
-* Age column contains some rows with gender and vice versa.
-I created 2 new columns - 1 for Age and 1 for Gender, which I used in order to correct the wrongly distributed data.
-For Age column, I used the formula =IF(ISNUMBER(B2),B2,C2) where B2 is Age_Old and C2 is Gender_Old.
-If the result is a number, then that number will be returned.
-Otherwise, we will have the value from Gender_Old column return, which is our Age.
-Similarly, in the Gender column we are using =IF(ISTEXT(C2),C2,B2) formula to get all the correct inputs in our Gender column.
-I dragged the formulas down to get the data for all the rows.
-Finally, I copied the 2 new columns and pasted as values over the old columns, replacing Age and Gender with the correct values.
+* *Removed Blank Rows*: Selected columns A-J, used Ctrl+G > Special > Blanks, and deleted blank rows by shifting cells up, consolidating the dataset.
+* *Corrected Age/Gender Swaps*: Some rows had age and gender values swapped.
+Created new columns: ‘Age’ with =IF(ISNUMBER(B2),B2,C2) to keep numbers, and ‘Gender’ with =IF(ISTEXT(C2),C2,B2) to keep text.
+Copied these as values to replace the original columns, ensuring accurate demographic data.
-* I renamed Twitter to X in the Platform column.
-Then I proceeded with renaming every column and removing caps, making it easier for my next steps.
+* *Updated Platform Names*: Renamed ‘Twitter’ to ‘X’ in the Platform column for consistency with current branding.
-* I created a new column called daily_usage_time_hours which was daily_usage_time_minutes divided by 60.
-* I created a new column called age_group using the formula blah where i divided the users in 3 different groups using the =IF(AND(B2>=21,B2<=25),"21-25",IF(AND(B2>=26,B2<=30),"26-30","31-35")) formula.
-* I copy-pasted as values all the columns that contained formulas.
+* *Standardized Column Names*: Converted column names to lowercase (e.g., ‘daily_usage_time_minutes’) for ease of use in analysis.
+* *Added Derived Columns*: Created ‘daily_usage_time_hours’ (=daily_usage_time_minutes/60) and ‘age_group’ (=IF(AND(B2>=21,B2<=25),'21-25',IF(AND(B2>=26,B2<=30),'26-30','31-35'))) to enhance analysis.
+Copied these as values.
-* I verified the number of rows and validated that my new columns are consistent.
+* *Verified Data Integrity*: Confirmed the dataset retained 1,000 rows and checked new columns for consistency (e.g., no blanks or errors).

-* The dataset is clean and ready to be used.
+The dataset was now clean and ready for analysis.

 ![image](https://github.com/user-attachments/assets/b74b4507-71d0-4dc1-9fcb-3701a81e4a7a)